The Top 30 Most Valuable Football Cards Of All Time

 ditka-rookie

-His '62 Topps rookie card features a young Ditka as a member of the Bears.
-Ditka would go on to have a fantastic career, amassing 427 receptions, 5,812 yards, and 43 touchdowns as a pro.
+His ’62 Topps rookie card features a young Ditka as a Bears member.
+Ditka would have a fantastic career, amassing 427 receptions, 5,812 yards, and 43 touchdowns as a pro.

 1962 Topps – Fran Tarkenton (RC)